Michionlion/allegheny-cs-setup/windows-steps.md

 To install Git, do GIT STEPS
 To install Java, do JAVA STEPS
 To install Gradle, do GRADLE STEPS
-To install Python, do PYTHON STEPS
 To install Travis CI, do RUBY STEPS then TRAVIS-CI STEPS
-To install GatorGrader, do GIT STEPS then JAVA STEPS then PYTHON STEPS then GRADLE STEPS then RUBY STEPS then GATORGRADER STEPS

-Students in CS111 should install Git, Java, and GatorGrader in that order.
+Students in CS111 should install Git, Java, and Gradle in that order.
 Other classes should install the relevant modules that are in use in that class.

 ## JAVA STEPS